Intermittent fasting – There, I said it!

 Helps Burn Fat

 The majority of fasting plans are started for health reasons and weight loss is a big factor in these.
-Alternating windows of fasting and eating with regular resistance training leads to greater fat loss than doing either of these alone.
+Alternating windows of fasting (like intermittent fasting) and eating with regular resistance training leads to greater fat loss than doing either of these alone.
 As fat stores are being used to fuel the bodies functions.
 It’s ideal to fast for around 14-16 hours if you’re an average weight.
 If you’re BMI is above 25 then longer fasts may work fine but always consult a specialist.

 Many Athletes and professional models use fasting methods to drop fat quickly and efficiently.